shienlong/parallel/README.md

 The flow starts with "timestamp" node where a repeat loop with interval of 1s is enabled.
 Then "execute" nodes are created to input commands for CPU and GPU respectively.

--CPU command - "cat /sys/class/thermal/thermal_zone0/temp"
--GPU command - "vcgencmd measure_temp"
+*CPU command, "cat /sys/class/thermal/thermal_zone0/temp" *GPU command, "vcgencmd measure_temp"

 The outputs of the execute nodes are then passed through functions to extract temperature info.
 The info is the updated to the dashboard.